DavidMiles1925/plant_care_assistant/README.md

 **This project, when it is complete will:**

-- Support up to 3 plants
+- ✔ Support up to 3 plants
-- Monitor the moisture levels of the soil of each plant
+- ✔ Monitor the moisture levels of the soil of each plant
-- Water each plant when the soil is dry AND the soil has had an adequete period of dryness
+- ✔ Water each plant when the soil is dry AND the soil has had an adequete period of dryness
-- Provide adequete lighting for the plants with a timer function
+- ✔ Provide adequete lighting for the plants with a timer function
-- Log all metrics for debugging and historical reference
+- ✔ Log all metrics for debugging and historical reference
+- **✔ NEW:** The amount of water dispensed can be counted from the logs programmatically

 **Future State:**